ten2ten2/pokemon-team-analysis/docs/ARCHITECTURE.md

-# Pokemon Team Analysis - Architecture Guide
+# Pokémon Team Analysis - Architecture Guide

-This document outlines the system architecture, design patterns, and technical decisions behind the Pokemon Team Analysis application.
+This document outlines the system architecture, design patterns, and technical decisions behind the Pokémon Team Analysis application.

 ## 🏛️ System Overview

-The Pokemon Team Analysis application is built using a **modern full-stack architecture** with clear separation of concerns:
+The Pokémon Team Analysis application is built using a **modern full-stack architecture** with clear separation of concerns:

 ```mermaid
 graph TB